 |

 On the positive side, 40 percent of states improved the nurse-student ratio over the past year.
-“So it’s not all doom and gloom,” Garcia noted.
-“We are seeing some superintendents who understand school nurses’ affect on attendance and students’ ability to learn.”
+So it's not all doom and gloom, Garcia noted.
+"We are seeing some superintendents who understand school nurses' effect on attendance and students' ability to learn."

 NASN and its affiliates at the state level currently have proposals in Congress and in state legislatures to require all school districts to have at least one registered nurse per 750 students in the general population -- that is, children without chronic medical conditions.
 The ratio for students with serious chronic conditions -- such as those requiring ventilators -- should be 1 to 1, NASN maintains.

 Current economic conditions, though, could put some of the recent progress in jeopardy.
-School budget cuts are trimming the school nursing ranks, and a nation-wide nursing shortage is making it harder to hire school nurses when jobs are available.
+School budget cuts are trimming the school nursing ranks, and a nationwide nursing shortage is making it harder to hire school nurses when jobs are available.
 The private sector can offer nurses higher salaries than school districts and even throw in signing bonuses.

-Another problem districts are encountering is that many school nurses simply are becoming overwhelmed.
+Another problem districts are encountering is that many school nurses are becoming overwhelmed.
 The stress of having to monitor so many serious medical conditions in so many children is driving school nurses from the field.

 “I’ve been a nurse since 1971 and have worked in an intensive care unit and an emergency room -- and I felt safer there than in a school,” said Donna Kosiorowski, the supervisor of school health services for the West Haven (Connecticut) Public Schools. “[In a hospital,] you could call for a doctor or someone else to help.
 In a school, you are on your own, and have no one hooked up to heart monitors or other equipment, so you don’t have the means to help you diagnose the problem.”